clustermin/fastcron/src/content/docs/questions/why-cronjob-disabled-failures.md

 Your cronjob will fail when your web server is down/unreachable, or it returns an HTTP status code other than 2xx (200 - 204).

 It will be disabled after a failure threshold.
-The default failure threshold is 20 consecutive failures in the free plan.
+The default failure threshold is **50** consecutive failures in the free plan.
-**Pro** users can update it up to 100 in the section **Failures, retry, and repeat** when adding/editing cronjobs.
+**Pro** users can set it to **0** (**never disable**) or up to **1000** in the section **Failures, retry, and repeat** when adding/editing cronjobs.

 You will receive a [cron notification](/integrations) (via email, Slack, or webhook) when your cronjob was disabled because of failures.

 When your cronjob fails half the failure threshold, we will back off linearly.
-For example, with a failure threshold of 20:
+For example, with a failure threshold of **50**:
-- After 10 consecutive failures, we remove the next queued execution.
+- After 25 consecutive failures, we remove the next queued execution.
-- After 11 consecutive failures, we remove the next 2 queued executions.
+- After 26 consecutive failures, we remove the next 2 queued executions.
-- After 12 consecutive failures, we remove the next 3 queued executions.
+- After 27 consecutive failures, we remove the next 3 queued executions.
 - ...
-- After 19 consecutive failures, we remove the next 10 queued executions.
+- After 49 consecutive failures, we remove the next 24 queued executions.
-- After 20 consecutive failures, we disable your cronjob.
+- After **50** consecutive failures, we disable your cronjob.

-The removed queued executions have no [`payload`](/reference/cron#cron_run) and are within:
-  - 1 day if your cronjob runs 4 times a day or less
-  - 3 hours if your cronjob runs 24 times a day or less
-  - 1 hour otherwise
+Queued executions with [`payload`](/reference/cron#cron_run) won't be removed.

 This way FastCron won't hitting your failing cronjobs repeatedly and overloading your server with unnecessary requests.